bluealloy/revm/documentation/src/crates/precompile/blake2.md

 ## Core Components

-Two primary constants provide the CallStackFramework for the precompiled contract:
+Two primary constants provide the framework for the precompiled contract:

 `F_ROUND: u64`: This is the cost of each round of computation in gas units.
 Currently set to 1.
 `INPUT_LENGTH: usize`: This specifies the required length of the input data, 213 bytes in this case.